top of page

 Once you’ve cleaned your mask, avoid touching the inside again with your hands.
 Small bits of dirt and oil may adhere to the inside and stop your chosen anti-fog treatment from working fully.

 If your mask has any gaps or is too loose, then water will inevitably creep in while you’re underwater.
 This will require you to clear by breathing out through your nose and inducing foggy lenses as mentioned in tip # 7.
+If you’re unsure whether your mask fits correctly, check out our guide on how to know if a scuba mask fits properly before your next dive.

 Long-Term Care to Protect Your Diving Mask